 - Slowly lift your left leg up in the air, hold for a moment, and bring back down

-- Do this a number of times, and then switch to the other side.
+- Do this several times, and then switch to the other side.

 - Lay on your left side, and again, stack your legs